-PHY Rates Element: A PHY-specific PHY Rates element as defined in the respective PHY clauses.
-The PHY Rates Element format should be specified in the respective clause of each PHY.element indicating supported optical clock rates and MCSThe contained element for each PHY ID is given in Table 10.
+MCS 1…N: A PHY-specific element indicating supported optical clock rates and MCS.
+The format depends on the value of the PHY ID field.
+The contained element for each PHY ID is given in Table 10.

 PM-PHY MCS Element